-Most VET graduates are not working in the occupation they trained for.
-However, most are working in a job for which the training was relevant.
-This supports a broader approach to VET qualifications, where they prepare learners to work in a particular sector, rather than in a particular occupation.
+Graduates of most VET and university qualifications are not working in the occupation they trained for.
+However, most VET graduates are working in a job for which the training was relevant.
+This fact supports a broader approach to VET qualifications, where they prepare learners to work in a particular sector, rather than in a particular occupation.
 Moreover, given the changing nature of work, this approach is more cost-effective as it prepares graduates for a greater number of jobs, meaning they will need less time for retraining.